nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 now than it was.
 And he did a bunch of analysis of the release notes, trying to figure out whether that was true and the blog post is worth a read.

-One of the conclusions he came to -- I'm gonna try to be careful not to misquote him here -- one of the conclusions was that over time, we are making-- we're still making many changes.
+One of the conclusions he came to — I'm gonna try to be careful not to misquote him here — one of the conclusions was that over time, we are making— we're still making many changes.
 But the changes are, more along the lines of, like, fixes or slight library changes as opposed to, like, syntax changes or introducing new concepts in Rust.
-And so they're sort of lower complexity changes that-- and so even people's-- I think his thesis was correct in that Rust, the language, is sort of changing less, but that doesn't mean that Rust, the standard library and the ecosystem, is changing less.
-And we see this a little bit in the--
+And so they're sort of lower complexity changes that— and so even people's— I think his thesis was correct in that Rust, the language, is sort of changing less, but that doesn't mean that Rust, the standard library and the ecosystem, is changing less.
+And we see this a little bit in the—

 Ben: In the toolchain too, with cargo and all these things.